 My two cents?
 No. Not for directing jobs.
 Alumni networks do help however.
 For instance, I helped my classmate get on as an editorial PA for Fast & The Furious Tokyo Drift.
 But here’s the thing: He was a directing major in film school.
 Editorial PA isn’t really a career path to directing.

-Film school teachers see boat loads of creative geniuses who think they’re God’s gift to cinema.
+Film school teachers see boat loads of creative geniuses who think they’re God’s gift to cinema every year.
 These teachers cannot hook you up.
 If they could, they’d probably be directing themselves.

 Google AI recommends seeking a school out that complements your interests.
 Not a bad idea if you wanna work as crew (DP, Editor, etc).
 I was a double major in film school.
 Editing and Sound Design.
 The reason?
 I knew there were zero directing jobs waiting for me, so my angle into the industry was as crew.
 I had the most polished reel in my class.
 Began calling studios before graduation hoping to land an assistant editor job.
 You know what a studio receptionist told me?
 “We only hire award winning editors.”